 Instructions

-- Bake for 4 ½ to 5 hours, or until the roast just falls apart with a fork.
-Remove from oven, open the foil package and shred the meat.
-Carefully remove foil from pan and transfer the meat and cooking liquid into the pan.
+- Bake for 4 to 5 hours, or until the roast just falls apart with a fork.
+Remove from the oven, open the foil packet, and shred the meat.
+Carefully remove the foil from the pan and transfer the meat and cooking liquids into the pan.

 Slow Cooker Method

-- After wrapping the roast in foil, transfer to the crock pot.
-Cook on low for 8 to 10 hours.
-Remove foil and shred meat into the cooking sauce in the slow cooker.
-Serve.
+- After wrapping the roast in foil, transfer it to the Crock-Pot and cook on LOW for 8 to 10 hours.
+Remove the foil and shred the meat into the cooking liquids in the slow cooker.

 Make-Ahead Method

 - This beef is fantastic when reheated with the sauce it makes while cooking.
-If you want to really save time, make a day or two in advance, cover the pan with foil or plastic wrap and refrigerate till needed.
-Reheat in microwave and serve.
+If you want to really save time, make it a day in advance.
+Transfer the cooled shredded beef with the liquid to an airtight container and refrigerate until ready to reheat.
+See reheating instructions in notes below.

 Nutrition